seniordev19940916/Trend_Frontend/README.md

 Trends is a application that collects current trends from Google, Reddit, Twitter and YouTube trends and displays the data in various charts.

-Using the MERN stack (MongoDB, Express, React, Node), the server application runs on Node while the frontend uses React to dynamically update the data.
+Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), the server application runs in a Node environment using Express to route a simple REST API fetching data from a MongoDB database.
+The frontend is built with React to dynamically update the data.

 Trends uses the concurrently package to start both the server and the client by running `npm run start` from the root folder.